Estimating Joint Interventional Distributions from Marginal Interventional Data: Experiments

 \section{Experiments}

-We test \icmaxent both for causal feature selection \Crefp{ssec:featureSelection}, and for joint interventional distribution estimation \Crefp{ssec:jointInterventional}.
-In all experiments, we find the Lagrange multipliers of the exponential family distribution by minimising the norm of the residuals between the empirical averages, computed from the observations, and the entailed expectations, as explained in \Cref{app:normMinimisation}.
-In some cases the graphs did not converge on the first fitting procedure in which case we had to run the optimiser again (see \Cref{app:convergence} for details).
+We test \icmaxent both for parental discovery and for joint interventional distribution estimation.
+In all experiments, we find the Lagrange multipliers of the exponential family distribution by minimising the norm of the residuals between empirical averages and the corresponding expectations (see \Cref{app:normMinimisation} for details on the norm minimisation and \Cref{app:convergence} for details about the optimisation convergence).

-\textbf{Synthetic data generation.} All used causal graphs comply with \Cref{asmp:weakerSufficiency} and consist of three levels: unobserved confounders $\bU$, potential causes $\bX$, and an effect $Y$.
+\textbf{Synthetic data generation} All used causal graphs comply with \Cref{asmp:weakerSufficiency} and consist of three levels: unobserved confounders $\bU$, potential causes $\bX$, and an effect $Y$.
 While we assume causal sufficiency for the lower part of the graph, that is, no hidden confounders between $\bX$ and $Y$, we do allow for hidden confounders $\bU$ to exist among the potential causes $\bX$.
 The considered graph structures are shown in \Cref{fig:graph_exp_a,fig:graph_exp_b,fig:graph_exp_c}.

-The data generation process consists of two steps.
-For each of the three graph structures we first sample the parameters of a generative process.
-For this we sample for each variable $Z\in\{\bU,\bX,Y\}$ a value for $P(Z{=}1\mid PA_{Z})$ by sampling from a uniform distribution between $0.1$ and $0.9$.
-We do this for each combination of values of the parents $PA_{Z}$ of $Z$.
-For $\bX$ and $\bU$ he parents are fixed by the respective graph structure, but for $Y$ we randomise the parents with probability $0.5$ for including any particular $X_i$ as a parent of $Y$.
-Next, we sample observations using this generative process.
-That is, we do ancestral sampling where we sample each variable $Z$ using a Bernoulli distribution with the before chosen probability $P(Z=1\mid PA_Z)$.
-To obtain the data from the interventional distributions, we simply set the variable to the particular intervened value and then proceed in the generative process.
+Further details on synthetic data generation are in \Cref{app:detailsDGP}.